okhosting/awesome-storage/README.md

 ## Backups, replication, distribution
 Software that handles backup and high availability of information, independent from the storage itself.

-* [Bacula](https://www.bacula.org/) - Bacula is a set of Open Source, computer programs that permit you (or the system administrator) to manage backup, recovery, and verification of computer data across a network of computers of different kinds.

-* [Zenko](https://www.zenko.io/) - Zenko is Scality’s Open Source Multi-Cloud Data Controller.
-Zenko lets you be in control of your data and leverage the efficiency of private and public clouds.

-* [UrBackup](https://www.urbackup.org/) - UrBackup is an easy to setup Open Source client/server backup system, that through a combination of image and file backups accomplishes both data safety and a fast restoration time.

 * [Amanda](http://amanda.zmanda.com/) -  Amanda is the most popular open source backup and recovery software in the world.
 Amanda protects more than a million servers and desktops running various versions of Linux, UNIX, BSD, Mac OS-X and Microsoft Windows operating systems worldwide.

+* [BackupPC](https://backuppc.github.io/backuppc/) - BackupPC is a high-performance, enterprise-grade system for backing up Linux, Windows and macOS PCs and laptops to a server's disk.
+BackupPC is highly configurable and easy to install and maintain.

+* [Bacula](https://www.bacula.org/) - Bacula is a set of Open Source, computer programs that permit you (or the system administrator) to manage backup, recovery, and verification of computer data across a network of computers of different kinds.

 * [Bareos](https://www.bareos.org/en/) - Bareos is a 100% open source fork of the backup project from bacula.org.
 The fork is in development since late 2010, it has a lot of new features.